ThatMantis/POH_Lab_ONT_NGS/_episodes/02-EPI2ME.md

 For the remaining portions of this chapter, we will look at how we can use the EPI2ME programs for some of the most common use cases in our lab:
 - De novo sequence assembly: Can be used to de novo assemble plasmid sequences etc. from the FASTQ sequencing data.
+- - Note: Only samples containing a singular plasmid should use this analysis on EPI2ME!
+If your sample contains more than one plasmid, it is best to do a custom alignment specific to the plasmid we are interested at looking.
 - Custom Alignment: Can be used to align our sequencing data to a reference sequence.
 This step is useful for much of other workflows too!

 ### EPI2ME Agent

 > ## Scheduled to be discontinued
 >
->  Note that this segment of the website will be removed once service on the *EPI2ME Agent* is confirmed to be officially discontinued!
+>  Note that this segment of the website will be removed once service on the *EPI2ME Agent* is confirmed to be officially discontinued, and thus not relevant!
 >
 {: .warning}